 See end of post for reference

 The word poetry comes from the ancient Greek, Poieo.
 Translated it means, “I create.”
 True poetry, when it is well written, goes much deeper than words on a page.
-It comes from the inspiration and gift of the Holy Spirit, through the use and experience of the artist’s life, and obedience to the truth they already know.
-The ability to use the written word to create, change and impress upon the heart and mind enlightenment, such is the powerful reach of words.
+For God uses His words to create, as He did the earth and universe.
+Poetry then is the language of creation.
+It comes from the inspiration and gift of the Holy Spirit, through the experience and expertise of the artist’s life, and obedience to the truths they already know.
+The ability to use the written word to create, change, and impress upon the heart and mind enlightenment, such is the powerful reach of words.
 Poetry’s use of language to open the righteous imaginations of one’s heart of hearts, and mind of minds is unique and unprecedented.

 Now consider the abilities of words to speak to us, make us feel good, hopeful, loving and faithful.
-Also, when something from any art medium stirs feelings and emotions, giving our imagination the freedom to roam and discover new possibilities, uplifting ideas and truths, it is considered poetic.
-For example, a wholesome dance performance can also be called poetical, for showing rhythm and good worthy movement, portraying a story and creating good feelings by using expressive dance, scenery, props and music.
-The artists, or dancers, can help positively influence other’s thoughts and emotions.
+Also, when something from any art medium stirs feelings and emotions, giving our imaginations the freedom to roam and discover new possibilities, uplifting ideas and truths, it is considered poetic.
+For example, a wholesome dance performance can also be called poetical, for showing good rhythm and worthy movement, portraying a story and creating good feelings by using the art form of expressive dance, scenery, props and music.
+The artists, or dancers, can help positively influence another’s thoughts and emotions.

-Poetry is a form of art which uses words to express, whose expression is used to reveal, interpret, and express things which would otherwise be difficult to express or understand.
-As an example, consider these inspired writings, all the holy scriptures were written under the inspiration of revelation, and through the spirit of prophecy.
+Poetry is a form of art which uses words to express, whose expression is used to reveal, interpret, and express things which would otherwise be difficult to understand.
+As an example, consider these inspired writings, all the holy scriptures were written under the inspiration of revelation, the spirit of prophecy and The Gift of the Holy Ghost.
 This is true poetry in the written Word.